Brooke's Point: Media

-Brooke's Point has three radio stations: Radyo Natin Brooke's Point, Palawan, Radyo Mo Nationwide and RadioPoint911 that broadcasts to Balabac, Bataraza, Sofronio Española, Rizal, Palawan, and some parts of Quezon, Palawan and Narra.
-Brooke's Point, along with Coron and Puerto Princesa City, is a site of GMA Network's satellite transmission center.
+Brooke's Point is home to three radio stations, all broadcasting on FM: 104.5 Radyo Natin Brooke's Point, 103.7 Brigada News FM Brooke's Point, and 89.5 Radyo Bandera News FM Brooke's Point.
+GMA Network's DYAA-TV is also based in Brooke's Point.
 The town is also a telecommunications hub for several companies such as Smart and Globe networks.
 Internet cafes are becoming increasingly popular, while the percentage of personal computer ownership is also rising.

 Environmental issues

 Many parts of the town's forests are cleared to give way for agriculture.
 Slash and burn agriculture is a common practice in the town's interior.
 Burning of garbage and waste are common, as is illegal fishing.
 Illegal logging is done on a small basis, but it has a substantial impact on the town's forest cover.
 Small-scale illegal pet trade also exists.
 Mynahs, parrots and pangolins, as well as many animals found only in Palawan, are poached and traded to other parts of the country and abroad.
 Although the practice is increasingly common, many of these activities are not known to authorities.

 In recent years, the local government along with the National government has enacted several policies and programs to protect the environment.
 But apathy and corruption hinder government efforts to implement these policies and programs.

+A long-running dispute exists over the establishment of a nickel mine within what is now the Mount Mantalingahan Protected Landscape.

+And within the Tribal zone and ancestral domains of the Palawan (Pala’wan) Indigenous Peoples.